Guillermo de Vega: Death

 De Vega's death was considered mysterious since it occurred during the years when the Philippines was under martial law.
 Security within the Malacañang grounds should have been tight.
 Yet the convicted gunman Paulino Arceo had apparently smuggled in an unlicensed Smith & Wesson revolver in a manila envelope.

 During Arceo's meeting with De Vega at his office in the administration building, gunshots were heard by witnesses including Judge (then Prosecutor) Hilario Lacqui, and then Arceo rushed out.
 Arceo was immediately stopped and arrested when staff found de Vega unconscious and bleeding on the floor.
 De Vega was pronounced dead on arrival at the hospital due to his five bullet wounds.

-The killing was ruled as murder on June 30, 1976 following trial by a military commission.
+The killing was ruled as murder on June 30, 1976, following trial by a military commission.
 Arceo was imprisoned and given the death penalty.
-After former President Marcos was replaced by former President Corazon C. Aquino in 1986, the Supreme Court invalidated all decisions rendered by military tribunals against civilians, and the criminal case was retried by the civil courts.
+After former president Marcos was ousted from power and replaced by former president Corazon C. Aquino in 1986, the Supreme Court invalidated all decisions rendered by military tribunals against civilians, and the criminal case was retried by the civil courts.
 The murder case against Arceo was filed before the Regional Trial Court of Manila, which ruled in 1990 that Arceo was guilty of the lesser crime of homicide.
 He was ordered released from jail since he had served more than the minimum sentence set by Philippine law for the crime of homicide.

 When interviewed for a television show in 2002, Arceo claimed he was a victim of the Marcos administration and denied having been paid for his crime.
 He also repeated his defense that he suddenly lost consciousness but was certain that De Vega was alive when he left the office.
 Arceo has since died.